manosbatsis/vaultaire/README.md

 A plugin for adding Corda Accounts support to Vaultaire's runtime and build-time modules.

 For more details see [Corda Accounts](https://manosbatsis.github.io/vaultaire/plugins/corda-accounts/).

-## State Services

-Vaultaire's `StateService` interface provide a simple, consistent API to load, query and track vault states.

-`StateService` implementations are usually auto-generated at build time and specific to a single `ContractState` type.

-State Services can also decouple you code from `ServiceHub` and `CordaRPCOps` amd help increase code reuse between cordapps and their clients.

-For more details see [State Services](https://manosbatsis.github.io/vaultaire/core/state-services/).

 ## State DTOs